Skip to main content

 Where is my data?

-All your uploaded models, generated thumbnails, and database files are stored in the data folder within the project directory.
+All your uploaded assets, generated thumbnails, and database files are stored in the data folder within the project directory.

 • data/thumbnails: Generated images and 3D previews.